News Values in Journalism Definition Types and Examples

 What is a News Lead?

-The news lead is the most attractive part of the news and feature article positioned in the first and second paragraphs of a news article after the headlines.
+The news lead is the most attractive part of a news and feature article, appearing in the first and second paragraphs after the headlines.
 It is an opening paragraph designed to provide crucial information precisely.
-A good lead attracts readers to read the feature's body by highlighting the central issue.
-It contains the most essential information, followed by the body containing details, and the tail includes additional info.
-According to the inverted pyramid style, the news lead answers the five w and one h questions to illustrate the story.
+A good lead draws readers into the feature’s body by highlighting the central issue.
+It contains the most essential information, followed by the body, which contains details, and the tail, which includes additional information.
+According to the inverted pyramid style, the news lead answers the five W and one H questions to illustrate the story.
 An attractive news lead always increases the news value.

 How to Become a Good News Lead Writer?

-A news writer always follows the 5W and 1H of the report writing strategy in journalism to cover all issues related to the news headlines.
+A news writer always follows the 5W and 1H of the journalism report writing strategy to cover all issues related to the news headlines.
+As writers, we have to follow the lead writing strategy, including its elements, length, and appropriate use in a given news story.
+You have to choose the correct leads to attract the audience to read the whole story.

 A Good Lead must follow the 5W and 1H rules of news writing.